-In addition to being accredited by the Southern Association of Colleges and Schools, a number of curriculum programs are approved by various accrediting or licensing agencies:
+In addition to being accredited by the Southern Association of Colleges and Schools, a number of programs are approved by various accrediting or licensing agencies:

 - The Barbering program is licensed by the North Carolina Board of Barber Examiners. - The Basic Law Enforcement Training program is certified by the North Carolina Criminal Justice Education and Training Standards Commission. - The Computer-Integrated Machining with an emphasis in Tool, Die, and Mold Making program is accredited by the National Institute for Metalworking Skills (NIMS).
 NIMS is the nation's only ANSI accredited developer of precision manufacturing skill standards and competency assessments.
-NIMS certifies individual skills against standards and accredits programs that meet its quality requirements. - The Cosmetology program is licensed by the North Carolina State Board of Cosmetic Arts. - The Dental Assisting program is accredited by the Commission on Dental Accreditation (CODA). - The Dental Hygiene program is accredited by the Commission on Dental Accreditation (CODA). - The Medical Assisting Diploma program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of Medical Assisting Education Review Board (MAERB). - The Nursing Education program is approved by the North Carolina Board of Nursing. - The Polysomnography program is accredited by the Commission on Accreditation of Allied Health Education Programs. - The radio stations WDCC 90.5FM and WUAW 88.3FM have a broadcast station license from the Federal Communications Commission. - The Veterinary Medical Technology program is accredited by the Committee on Veterinary Technician Educational Activities (CVTEA) of the American Veterinary Medical Association (AVMA).
+NIMS certifies individual skills against standards and accredits programs that meet its quality requirements. - The Cosmetology program is licensed by the North Carolina State Board of Cosmetic Arts. - The Dental Assisting program is accredited by the Commission on Dental Accreditation (CODA). - The Dental Hygiene program is accredited by the Commission on Dental Accreditation (CODA). - The Medical Assisting Diploma program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of Medical Assisting Education Review Board (MAERB). - The Nursing Education program is approved by the North Carolina Board of Nursing. - The radio stations WDCC 90.5FM and WUAW 88.3FM have a broadcast station license from the Federal Communications Commission. - The Veterinary Medical Technology program is accredited by the Committee on Veterinary Technician Educational Activities (CVTEA) of the American Veterinary Medical Association (AVMA).